dplocki/cryptopals/README.md

 The link: [cryptopals.com](https://cryptopals.com/)

+## Warning

+I hope I don't have explain this, but just stating the obvious: **do not use any of the code available in this repository in production cryptographic purposes**.
+The whole point of this repository is for me to learn.

 ## The language change

 Originaly I was implementing this project in Python.
 I have decided to switch because: